 I have an intimate circle of friends.
 Nettles, comfrey, dandelion, burdock, violet, chickweed . . .
 These friends are my plant allies, a circle of a dozen or so plants that meet most of my wild food and medicinal needs.

-A powerful way to learn a lot about herbal medicine is to work with one plant over the course of a year.
+While there can be a number of herbs in your wise woman herbal medicine chest, a powerful way to learn about herbal medicine is to work with one plant over the course of a year.

 I prefer to align myself with these backyard herbal friends over some of the more exotic, foreign, rare or declining plants.
 The allies in my circle make themselves at home right at my door-step, they are local and abundant.

 Over the years, I have developed friendships with many plants.
 Some plants, like nettle, were easy to get to know.

 Building my relationship with burdock, however, took many seasons.
 Over the course of a year I learned the differences in her root, leaves and stem.
 I learned what was edible and what was too bitter, in what season the root tasted the best and when it was past its prime.

 If you want to build a personal relationship with a plant, start by looking around.
 What plants do you see?
 It could be a plant you've noticed, and sometimes even resisted, for many seasons.
 Some of my students have told me that they had been fighting with the violet or dandelion in their yard for years before they realized it was a plant that had potent medicine and food to offer.

 Exploring edible and medicinal uses of your plant ally

 Harvest and eat the edible ones in the spring, summer and fall.
 Try the root and flowers as If your plant ally is edible, harvest and eat it in the spring, summer and fall.
 Try the root and flowers as well as the leaf (as long as all parts are edible).
 Pay attention to how your body responds to the plant.
 Discover aspects of your new friend.